seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 860 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 861 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 854+6=860
+//// 855+6=861

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 60 (2025, Thursday, January 2nd at 01:55 pm PST)
+//// File version: 61 (2025, Friday, January 3rd at 03:04 pm PST)
-//// Line count (including blank lines and compiler line): 919
+//// Line count (including blank lines and compiler line): 920

 //// ----------------------------------------------------- \\\\